 Spare parts and servicing equipment are usually carried as inventory in terms of GRAP 12 on Inventories and are recognised in surplus or deficit as consumed.
-However, major spare parts and stand-by equipment qualify as property, plant and equipment when the municipality expects to use them during more than one period.
+However, major spare parts 19 | P a g e and stand-by equipment qualify as property, plant and equipment when the municipality expects to use them during more than one period.
 Similarly, if the spare parts and servicing equipment can be used only in connection with an item of property, plant and equipment, they are accounted for as property, plant and equipment.